-The temperature dependence of the steady state current for the three systems is shown in Fig.\ \ref{Fig_Full_Ch}.
-The three Miram curves show the characteristic transition from the Richardson-Laue-Dushman current to the space-charge limited current.
+The temperature dependence of the steady-state current for the three systems is shown in Fig.\ \ref{Fig_Full_Ch}.
+The three Miram curves show the characteristic transition from the Richardson-Laue-Dushman current to the space-charge-limited current.
 Interestingly, the characteristic "knee", in the transition region between the two current regimes, is present even when the work function is uniform.
-This is different from the results reported by Chernin \textit{et al.} \cite{Chernin20} for a uniform work function where a sharp transition takes place, and the "knee" appears only when the cathode has a non-uniform work function.
+This is different from the results reported by Chernin \textit{et al.} \cite{Chernin20} for a uniform work function where a sharp transition takes place, and the "knee" appears only when the cathode has a nonuniform work function.
 However, their results were based on an infinite emitting area whereas our simulations are based on a finite emitter.
-This indicates that the Miram curve may also be affected by edge effects, as is known to be the case for space-charge limited emission and field emission from finite area emitters.
-We also note that the surface of the checkerboard cathode is equally divided between areas associated with each value of the work function.
+This indicates that the Miram curve may also be affected by edge effects, as is known to be the case for space-charge-limited emission and field emission from finite area emitters.
+We also note that the emitting surface of the checkerboard cathode is equally divided between areas associated with each value of the work function.
 Nonetheless, the total current can be significantly larger than the algebraic average of the currents from the uniform systems, at least for $N=6$.